 4. Cetaphil Gentle Skin Cleanser.
 Great value and recommended by dermatologists.

 5. Shu Uemura Cleansing Oil.
-Fast becoming the cleansing method of choice for beauty girls in the know.
+Fast becoming the cleansing method of choice for beautiful girls in the know.

 6. SK-II Facial Treatment Essence.
 Thanks to the discovery of beautiful skin on sake makers we now have products based on Pitera – the liquid produced during the fermentation process of certain yeasts.